Should You Brave Remortgaging In 2023? | Contact Connect

 Cons of remortgaging to a fixed rate deal:

-• You may have to pay early repayment charges if you need to switch before the deal ends.
+• You may have to pay early repayment charges to switch before the deal ends.

 • You may be less flexible, as you cannot overpay your mortgage or take out a further advance without penalty.